 FREQUENCY OF SESSIONS

 The Commission shall meet at least once every quarter.
-Additional meetings may be called by the Chairperson on his own account or upon the request of one-third of the members.
+Additional meetings may be called by the Chairperson on his own account or upon the request of the secretariat.

 NOTIFICATION OF SESSIONS